Aussie 4wd Trips, Treks, Tracks and Tours

 large container.
 If that one container leaks or becomes contaminated then

 that is your whole supply gone.
 You don't think that can happen, it does and it does with monotonous regularity.

 Never venture into remote regions without adequate communications

 A Sat Phone is probably the most popular choice amongst remote

 travellers these days, but be aware satellite phones are not all equal.

 Regardless of where you are located, if you are interested in

 purchasing a satelite phone talk to Rob Martin at Clientsat in Perth,

-networks and phones and will advise you as to what
+networks, service providers and phones and will advise you as to what